Digital Security Explained

 What Zero Trust does not mean

 Zero Trust does not mean “trust no one.”
-It means do not grant implicit trust based on location.
+It means do not grant implicit trust based on network location.

 The core principles